msemenistyi/connect-image-optimus/README.md

 These are browsers comforting this format:
 - IE 9+

+The last change made will be **Vary** header set to **Accept** so that caching proxies could distingiuish which content to load for the same requested url.

 ##Usage

 **Warning**: image-optimus should be used before a middleware that is serving